We are a grassroots collective

 CULTIVATE

 Our relationships are our greatest resources!
-We make connections between food workers and businesses throughout the food system, folx on the frontlines of fighting food apartheid, and fellow travelers in social justice movements.
+We make connections between food workers and businesses throughout the food system, folks on the frontlines of fighting food apartheid, and fellow travelers in social justice movements.

 LEARN

-Knowledge is power: We convene and create opportunities to share skills and resources with each other — from study group meetings online and offline, to workshops and trainings.
+Knowledge is power: We convene and create opportunities to share skills and resources with each other — from study group meetings online and offline, to workshops and trainings, often in collaboration with industry comrades.

 MOBILIZE

-With our connections, mutual trust, and shared knowledge, we’re able to mobilize for collective change — whether in direct response to crisis (i.e. pandemic emergency food relief) or in solidarity with larger movement demands.
+Our relationship building, consciousness raising, and foundation of shared knowledge enables us to mobilize for collective change — whether in direct response to crisis (i.e. pandemic emergency food relief) or in solidarity with larger movement demands.

 food sovereignty WORK